githubteacher/dev-feb-2017/CCO05948-Knoxville.md

 ## Places to Eat
 - Mirage of Knoxville for baba ganoush and mixed drinks
-- Pizza Palace
+- Pizza Palace for pepperoni :pizza: and onion rings (featured on Diners, Drive-ins and Dives)
-- Buddy's BBQ
+- Buddy's BBQ for a loaded Hogback Potato

 ## Places to Visit
 1. Sunsphere